 Technique 4: Have multiple perspectives

 They say history is written by the victors.
 So, there are many perspectives to whatever you read.
-Make sure you learn the topics in a variety of perspectives such as women’s perspective, educational perspective, administration perspective, from the perspective of the Governor-Generals, etc. doing this will serve the twin purpose of giving a holism to your answers and also giving you fresh ideas to write answers in other subjects like polity, social issues, economics, etc.
+Make sure you learn the topics in a variety of perspectives such as women’s perspective, educational perspective, administration perspective, from the perspective of the Governor-Generals of India, etc. doing this will serve the twin purpose of giving a holism to your answers and also giving you fresh ideas to write answers in other subjects like polity, social issues, economics, etc.

 Technique 5: Relate the past with the present